Protecting stocks amid Covid-19 fears

 Companies impacted include several in Middle Tennessee, including Nashville-based Smile Direct Club and Ryman Hospitality Group.

-“The people who don’t have cash source that have a lot of their money invested in stock with very little liquidity are the ones that are going to be hurt right now,” he said.
+“The people who don’t have a cash source, that have a lot of their money invested in stock with very little liquidity are the ones that are going to be hurt right now,” he said.

 Second- don’t divest.